UW-Madison-DataScience/machine-learning-novice-sklearn/_episodes/03-classification.md

 ## Classification using support vector machines
 Next, we'll look at another commonly used classification algorithm, and see how it compares.
 Support Vector Machines (SVM) work in a way that is conceptually similar to your own intuition when first looking at the data.
 They devise a set of hyperplanes that delineate the parameter space, such that each region contains ideally only observations from one class, and the boundaries fall between classes.
+One of the core strengths of Support Vector Machines (SVMs) is their ability to handle non-linear relationships between features by transforming the data into a higher-dimensional space.
+This transformation allows SVMs to find a linear boundary/hyperplane in this new space, which corresponds to a non-linear boundary in the original space.

 ### When to Choose SVM Over Decision Tree